ubuntu/ubuntu-project-docs/docs/reference/exception-KernelUpdates.rst

 What sort of updates are allowed for post-release kernels?
 ----------------------------------------------------------

-Additionally to the generic requirements acceptable bugs fall into one of the following criteria:
+Additional to the generic requirements, we will accept patches which fall into any of the following criteria's:

 #.
 It fixes a critical issue (data-loss, OOPs, crashes) or is security
-   related (security related issues might be covered by security releases which are special in handling and publication).
+   related.
+Security related issues might be covered by security releases which are special in handling and publication.
 #.
 Simple, obvious and short fixes or hardware enablement patches.
 If
    there is a related upstream stable tree open (see below) this class of patches is required to come through the upstream process.
 Patches sent upstream for that reason must include their *!BugLink* reference.
 #.
-For the Lifetime of both LTS and non-LTS releases we will be pulling
+The patch is included in a corresponding upstream stable or extended
-   upstream stable updates from the corresponding series.
+   stable release.
+For the lifetime of both LTS and non-LTS releases we will be pulling upstream stable updates from the corresponding series.
 There will be one tracking bug report for each stable update but additional references to existing bugs will be added to the contained patches (on best can do base).
 #.
 Fixes to drivers which are not upstream are accepted directly if they
    fall into the first two categories.
 #. *$DEITY* intervention.
 Might happen, but very very rarely and will